Windshield-Viper/new-bee-website/README.md

-The BEE website, coded in Astro/HTML/CSS/JS with the [Odyssey Theme](https://github.com/treefarmstudio/odyssey-theme).
+The Barrington Environmental Establishment website, coded in Astro/HTML/CSS/JS with the [Odyssey Theme](https://github.com/treefarmstudio/odyssey-theme).